-Shopping in Tuscany can be one or the other load tuscany 1contain surprise.
+Shopping in Tuscany can be one or the other contain surprise.
 Be it a bargain at an antique dealer or completely unusual store opening times.

 The opening times